-No matter how good they say they are, or reliable they claim, the only thing you know for certain is that at some point you are going to need technical support.
-It may be as simple as configuring a phone for a new staff member, or more serious like a roadworks digger sliced through your local fibre feed.
+No matter reliable they claim they are, the only thing you know for certain is that at some point you are going to need technical support.
+It may be as simple as configuring a phone for a new staff member, or more serious like a roadworks digger slicing through your local fibre feed.

-You need to know that expert support staff is available when you need them, and equipped to troubleshoot a wide range of problems.
+You need to know that expert support staff is available when you need them.
+They need to be equipped to troubleshoot a wide range of problems.
 Does your VSP provide support via a phone call?
-Or is it all done by tickets and emails?
+Or is it solely done by tickets and emails?
 Because the latter is insufficient for any serious business.

-Also where is their support located?
-An overseas support department might save that provider money but won’t provide the immediate knowledge required for good support.
+Also, where is their support located?
+An overseas support department might be cheaper to run but may not provide the immediate knowledge required for good support.

 4. What experience does the installer/integrator have?

-Most problematic VoIP systems are caused by a bad installation, and this is the result of incompetence or inexperience.
-You don’t want to be the first install with a company that has no track record or experience to speak of.
+A bad installation can be the result of incompetence or inexperience.
+You don’t want to be a guinea pig for a company that has no track record or experience to speak of.
 Also, do they have sufficient Public Liability Insurance and do they follow ‘Best Practice’?
 Fly-by-night operators are common so know who you are dealing with.
 Research your installer/integrator and get a number of references from obviously independent customers, with a variety of different VoIP systems.

 5. What protection is provided against fraudulent calling?

 Telephony has been subject for a long time to “Fraudulent Calling Attacks” and in the new IP world of telephony, this has only increased.
 Your chosen VSP should be guaranteeing protection against “Calling Fraud”, as the cost can be significant.